The Island of Niihau

 Niihau is very dry, so the scenery and vegetation is not as lush and tropical as on the other Hawaiian Islands.
 Niihau doesn't even have the typical flower lei that is so common on the other islands.
 But instead, they make wonderful shell leis from unique shells that can be found on Niihau's beaches.
 Since these types of shells are so unique and rare, collectors are ready to pay thousands of dollars for Niihau shell lei.

-Access to Niihau is very limited and goes by invitiation only, which means that you can only visit it if a Niihau resident or a member of the Robinson family invites you.
-However, you can still get an up-close view of “The Forbidden Island” because snorkel and helicopter tours are being offered.
-Boat tours leave from Kauai, however, docking on one of Niihau’s beaches is not allowed, so you will only be able to snorkel in one of the island’s bays without going on land.
+Access to Niihau is very limited and goes mostly by invitiation only, which means that you can visit it if a Niihau resident or a member of the Robinson family invites you.
+However, there is a helicopter tour company, Niihau Helicopters, Inc., that offers half-day tours to Niihau.
+Departing from Kauai, you'll first enjoy an aerial tour of Niihau, followed by a landing on a beach, where you can spend a few hours swimming, snorkeling or sunbathing.
+Guided hunting safaris are available as well.
+This tour also departs from Kauai and after your arrival on Niihau, you can hunt for your choice of free roaming wild boar, sheep, eland or auodad (Barbary sheep).
+Also, several boat tours leave from Kauai and offer snorkeling off the coast of Niihau.
+However, docking on one of Niihau's beaches is not allowed, so you will only be able to snorkel in one of the island's bays without going on land.